25 Essential IELTS Line Graph Vocabulary for Band 7+

 • By 2015, the unemployment rate had dropped below 5%.

-Instead of basic verbs like “go up” and “go down,” try these more advanced, academic options.
+Instead of basic verbs like go up and go down, try these more academic options:

 Basic Word High-Level Word